Skip to main content

 What is a time-domain reflectometer (TDR)?

-Time Domain Reflectometer (TDR) is an electronic device that uses reflected waveforms to decipher the characteristic impedance in controlled impedance circuit boards, a cable, a connector, and so on.
+A time domain reflectometer (TDR) is an electronic device that uses reflected waveforms to decipher the characteristic impedance in controlled impedance circuit boards, cables, connectors, and so on.
 It checks for electrical discontinuities in connectors or any other electrical path.
-Let us discuss some vital TDR features.

 TDR accuracy depends on the velocity factor (VF).
 It is good to test the trace from both ends.